nicolasloizeau/PauliStrings.jl/docs/src/evolution.md

 # Time evolution

-Time evolution with PauliStrings.jl is done in the Heisenberg picture because pure states are rank 1 density matrices and low rank density matrices cannot be efficiently encoded as a sum of Pauli strings ([Loizeau 2024](https://www.pnas.org/doi/abs/10.1073/pnas.2308006120)).
+Time evolution with PauliStrings.jl is done in the Heisenberg picture.
+The method is commonly referred to as *sparse Pauli dynamics*, *Pauli paths simulation*, *Pauli propagation* or *Pauli backpropagation*.

 The advantage of working with Pauli strings is that noisy systems can be efficiently simulated in this representation ([Schuster 2024](https://arxiv.org/abs/2407.12768)).
 Depolarizing noise makes long strings decay, so we can make the simulations tractable by combining noise with truncation.